needo37/filabridge/.github/README.md

 The web interface provides:

-- **Printer Status**: Real-time view of printer states and current jobs
+- **Printer Status**: Real-time view of printer states and current jobs with live WebSocket updates
-- **Toolhead Mapping**: Assign filament spools to specific toolheads
+- **Toolhead Mapping**: Assign filament spools to specific toolheads with smart search functionality
 - **Progress Monitoring**: Visual progress bars for active prints
-- **Auto-refresh**: Updates every 30 seconds automatically
+- **Live Updates**: Real-time status updates without page refreshes
+- **Spool Search**: Search and filter spools by ID, material, brand, or name
+- **Error Management**: View and acknowledge print processing errors
+- **Auto-mapping**: Automatic spool assignment when selecting from dropdowns

 ### Filament Management

 1. **Add spools to Spoolman**: Use Spoolman's web interface to add your filament spools
-2. **Map spools to toolheads**: Use the FilaBridge web interface to assign spools
+2. **Map spools to toolheads**: Use the FilaBridge web interface to assign spools with smart search
 3. **Monitor usage**: The system automatically tracks and updates filament usage
+4. **Handle errors**: Acknowledge any print processing errors that require manual intervention

 ## API Endpoints